 The symposium featured several speakers who shared their personal views on the future of science publishing.
 Topics covered technology and artificial intelligence (AI), and Editors-in-Chief of some of IOS Press’ most prominent journals spoke about their experiences guiding publications in the fields of cancer research, life sciences, and statistics (see Box 1).

-The second session, presented by key Editors-in-Chief of some of IOS Press' key journals, included personal perspectives that provided insights into the origins of these titles, successful editorial practices, and tips for nurturing relationships with journal communities.
+The Key Editors Session, presented by Editors-in-Chief of some of IOS Press' most eminent journals, included personal perspectives that provided insights into the origins of these titles, successful editorial practices, and tips for nurturing relationships with journal communities.

 Photo: Symposium at De Balie, Amsterdam; view larger here (credit: Philip Jong Loy)